ronron-gh/openai-realtime-embedded-sdk/README.md

 * AtomS3    (with Atomic Speaker and PDM Microphone Unit) - `export SDKCONFIG_DEFAULTS="sdkconfig.defaults;sdkconfig.defaults.atoms3"`
 * Atom Lite (with Atomic Speaker and PDM Microphone Unit) - `export SDKCONFIG_DEFAULTS="sdkconfig.defaults;sdkconfig.defaults.atom_lite"`

+> In CoreS3, if you specify "sdkconfig.defaults.cores3avatar" instead of sdkconfig.defaults.cores3, the Avatar will be displayed on the screen.

 Call `set-target` with the platform you are targetting.
 Today only `linux`, `esp32` and `esp32s3` are supported.

 * ESP32 targets   : Atom Lite